Fender Play Review (2019) – Can This Platform Help You Shred?

-When one signs up on Fender Play, they’re usually required to fill out a short form.
+When you sign up on Fender Play, you're usually required to fill out a short form.
 The information in that form will tell the app what type of instrument you want to learn and what genre you’re most fond of.

 This will help create a personalized curriculum for you and give you a list of lessons by instructors who are best suited to teach you what you wish to learn.
 The only downside is that browsing the songs list is best done by searching for artists.

 It’s also important to note that besides covering multiple genres, Fender Play also has specific lessons for electric and acoustic guitars.
 The information you submit after registering will also help the app to steer you in the right direction.

 Discussing the difficulty progression of any teaching app is always important.
 People need to know exactly how hard the lessons are, but they should also at ease when they first interact with the app.

 Learning guitar is as exciting as it can be discouraging at first.
 Fender Play has enough content to get anyone from total beginner to intermediate player.
 In fact, the Level 1 video, which covers the fundamentals of the guitar, offers a quick but in-depth introduction to setting up and using your guitar.

 From there, you can take things course by course until you reach Level 5.
 If you have any talent at all and are willing to put in the work, this level can be reached within weeks and mastered within months.